anilmainali/SoapUI/README.md

 - Click Next for Installing Hermes.
 - Accept the liscense agreement for installing Hermes by clicking the radio button.Click Next.
 - Select the destination folder for SoapUI tutorial and Click Next.
+- Select the Start Menu Folder and Click Next.

 ## Resources